What Should be in a Sick Kit?

-We spent several weeks of September down for the count.
+Last year, we spent several weeks of September down for the count.
 Colds and fevers took over the house twice with a nice side of childhood rashes.
 It was rough, but also a good reminder of the importance of being prepared (which I was not).

-While I’m not perfect, I try to keep our supplies as natural as I can.
+While I’m not perfect, I try to keep our sick supplies as natural as I can.
 So, most items on the list will be without extra preservatives and dyes.

 Also, we do our own research and have benefited from the guidance of a certified nutritionist.
 However, I’m not a medical expert, so please don’t take this post as professional advice.
+Do your research and choose what’s best for you!

-Our Sick Kit: For All
+Sick Kit Ideas: For All

 Winter gets so dry, which can make colds worse.
 We’ve learned that we need one small humidifier in each bedroom and one for downstairs.